JonasMoss/quadagree/README.md

 ```

 You can also calculate confidence intervals for Conger’s kappa (Cohen’s
-kappa) and the Brenna-Prediger coefficient.
+kappa) and the Brennan-Prediger coefficient.

 ``` r
 congerci(dat.zapf2016)